 But then you skip to the page you want to learn about.

 Yeah, yeah.
-And generally it is quicker to just search online.
+And generally, it is quicker to just search online.
 I have learned a lot from youtube.

 Ok, I have one last question for you.
 What do you think the importance of books is in the future and what will the idea of books look like years from now?

 I would have probably given a different answer 3 or 4 years ago.
 I would have probably said their role would be significantly decreased.
-More and more people would use internet connected devices.
+More and more people would use internet-connected devices.
 There are many advantages to that, with research and access for example…

 The environmental reasons behind not printing books on paper.

 Exactly, the environmental advantages.
 But there are also some very scary questions about digital perseverations.
 I was born in 1974.
 I remember having 5¼-inch floppy disks and 3½-inch floppy disks.
 Zip disks.
 Very few people can access the information on those storage devices anymore.
 There’s like 20 years of information locked up in formats that we cannot access.
 Books have a pretty kick-ass track record.
 They have lasted a long time.
 They are pretty stable and they don’t require any additional technology to read them.
 Then you look at the sale of vinyl records and it is the best it has been in 25 years.
 I think there is a qualitative difference between how we interact with analog and digital.
-Digital has a ton of advantages in terms of access, in terms of amount you can store and take with you, but it has its disadvantages too.
+Digital has a ton of advantages in terms of access, in terms of the amount you can store and take with you, but it has its disadvantages too.
 There is visual flattening out that happens with screens – everything starts to appear homogenous.
 Whereas there is a lot more variation with analog material.
-I don’t think it is just novelty.
+I don’t think it is just a novelty.
 The tactility, the smells, the subtle variations, the sensual aspects of books and other physical materials.
-You feel its weight, you smell it, you see it.
+You feel its weight.
+You smell it, you see it.
 The paper stock varies.
 These are all qualities a website that 80,000 people have visited in the past hour doesn’t have.
-So I think I used to think the role that books play in our lives would decrease significantly but now I am not so sure.
+So I think I used to think the role that books play in our lives would decrease significantly, but now I am not so sure.
 Ebook sales are going down, print book sales are going up.
 Here is my thing: I want both.
 I see no reason that analog and digital should not exist side by side.